yoperiquoi/airport_tp/README.md

-# Go project : airport sensor
+# Go project : airport sensors

 School project for the first year of master diploma of IMT Atlantique.
 Developing an application with go.
 Working with broker et IoT-simulated devices.